-2. Public Communication on Agenda Items (5:05PM)
+2. Public Communication

-Public comment may be submitted in writing and will also be heard by electronic communication (video conference or telephone).
-Written comments should be submitted electronically by mailing legislativecoordinator@oregonmetro.gov.
-Written comments received by 4:00 pm on the Wednesday before the meeting will be provided to the committee prior to the meeting.
+Public comment may be submitted in writing.
+It will also be heard in person and by electronic communication (video conference or telephone).
+Written comments should be submitted electronically by emailing legislativecoordinator@oregonmetro.gov.
+Written comments received by 4:00 p.m. the day before the meeting will be provided to the council prior to the meeting.
+Testimony on non-agenda items will be taken at the beginning of the meeting.
+Testimony on agenda items generally will take place during that item, after staff presents, but also may be taken at the beginning of the meeting.

-Those wishing to testify orally are encouraged to sign up in advance by either: (a) contacting the legislative coordinator by phone at 503-813-7591 and providing your name and the item on which you wish to testify; or (b) registering by email by sending your name and the item on which you wish to testify to legislativecoordinator@oregonmetro.gov.
+Those wishing to testify orally are encouraged to sign up in advance by either: (a) contacting the legislative coordinator by phone at 503-813-7591 and providing your name and the agenda item on which you wish to testify; or (b) registering by email by sending your name and the agenda item on which you wish to testify to legislativecoordinator@oregonmetro.gov.
+Those wishing to testify in person should fill out a blue card found in the back of the Council Chamber.

-Those requesting to comment during the meeting can do so by using the "Raise Hand" feature in Zoom or emailing the legislative coordinator at legislative coordinator@oregonmetro.gov.
+Those requesting to comment virtually during the meeting can do so by joining the meeting using this link: https://zoom.us/j/615079992 (Webinar ID: 615079992) or 888-475-4499 (toll free) and using the "Raise Hand" feature in Zoom or emailing the legislative coordinator at legislativecoordinator@oregonmetro.gov.
 Individuals will have three minutes to testify unless otherwise stated at the meeting.